zackorndorff/binja_printk/README.md

 * A C++ compiler CMake can find
 * Binary Ninja Commercial (it's required for Workflows at the moment)
     * Last tested against v3.0.3212-dev

+## Updating the binaryninja-api commits used for automated builds

+Just update the submodule, it should be rebuilt automatically.
+The autobuild will create a prerelease release.
+On tag, a draft release will be created that can be manually approved.

+So when a new Binary Ninja stable is released, the `vendor/api-stable` submodule should be updated to point to whatever is current at that point.

+When the dev ABI breaks and we get complaints when we try to load the plugin, we should bump `vendor/api` to latest dev.
+Or whenever we need a new feature.

 ## Code formatting